"21K School + Stride family academic support team lead takes up 3 misconceptions about online schooling."Click to Know More

 Yes, we offer third language as optional; students can choose from any of the 16 Indian/International languages.

 Yes, students can study Arabic, French, ESOL, Japanese and Spanish as a second, or third language upon payment of an additional fee.

 What is the Student’s Learning Kit?

-Student’s Learning Kit is a set of textbooks and workbooks for use throughout the academic year.
+Student’s Learning Kit is a physical set of textbooks and workbooks for use throughout the academic year.
 This is essential for written work and practice.
 The kit also contains a School Identity Card, Almanac, Calendar and goody bag.
-Parents will get the Kit at their residence on enrollment, and after payment of the Kit charges.
+Parents will get the Kit at their residence on enrolment and after payment of the Kit charges.
 Please refer to curriculum pages for precise details of the learning kit.